 The analysis starts with all 20 airfoil tables, the baseline model, and systematically replaces the inboard airfoil tables with the airfoil table from the next outboard station.
 The thrust and power are then calculated for the RPM sweep and the metric is recalculated to determine how the performance has changed.
 If the metric is within a user defined tolerance, ΔTR{lim} , then all the inboard airfoil tables are replaced by the next outboard airfoil table.
-For example, after the analysis employing all 20 airfoil tables, the inboard-most airfoil table at station 0.21R would be replaced with the airfoil tables at 0.21R and 0.25R would be replaced with the airfoil table for station 0.29R.
+For example, after the analysis employing all 20 airfoil tables, the inboard-most airfoil table at station 0.21R would be replaced with the airfoil tables at 0.21R and 0.25R.
+In the next iteration, both airfoil tables for station 0.25R would be replaced with the airfoil table for station 0.29R.

 This process continues until the user-defined tolerance for the metric is exceeded, thereby signifying that the single airfoil region should not be extended to the current airfoil station.
-The last airfoil distribution not to exceed the
+The last airfoil distribution not to exceed the tolerance is designated as the new baseline and the process is restarted.
+In these subsequent restarts, the newly identified airfoil region is not affected by the airfoil replacement process.
+This process is continued until the tip of the blade is reached.
+A graphical representation of this algorithm is presented in Fig. 18.